ajn123/teamDogLoverGatsyby/src/pages/products/index.md

       stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Daily Services
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    We make it easy to make our team a part of your life.
+Choose one of our services and we can customize it to your preferences.
+We will work with you for a custom schedule and time that fits your needs.
+We always offer a free meet and greet for first time customers for their pet(s).
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the owner who just needs their pet for a quick walk
       items:
-        - 3 lbs of coffee per month
+        - Additional dog $5/each
-        - Green or roasted beans"
+        - Potty break
-        - One or two varieties of beans"
+        - Treat time!
-      plan: Small
+      plan: 30 minute walk
-      price: '50'
+      price: '30'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: Ideal for those who have a very active and energetic pet
       items:
-        - 6 lbs of coffee per month
+        - Additional dog $5/each
-        - Green or roasted beans
+        - Potty Break
-        - Up to 4 different varieties of beans
+        - Treat time!
-      plan: Big
+      plan: 1 hour walk
-      price: '80'
+      price: '50'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: Enjoy overnight care from 7PM-7AM
       items:
-        - Whatever you need
+        - 30 minute morning walk
-        - Green or roasted beans
+        - Each Additional Pets $25/night
-        - Unlimited varieties
+        - internet is required at the residence
-      plan: Custom
+      plan: Overnight pet sitting
-      price: '??'
+      price: '85'
 ---